vuquangpham/pinia-vuejs/README.md

 ### Syntax

-I have to describe the difference of `syntax` first, because other different has relied on it.
+I have to describe the difference of `syntax` first, because others different has relied on it.

 #### Vuex